Connective Tissue Gene Tests uses complementary methodologies to attain the most sensitive mutation detection rates possible.

 1. DNA SEQUENCING

-CTGT performs DNA sequencing tests for over 300 disorders.
+CTGT performs DNA sequencing tests for hundreds of disorders.
 Years of experience with DNA sequencing for molecular diagnostics ensures very high test sensitivity.
 All coding exons and exon boundaries of the targeted genes are covered.
 Coverage typically extends from 40 nucleotides prior to the start of an exon (-40) to 20 nucleotides past the end of an exon (+20).
 Minimum coverage is -3 to +6.

 A. Sanger Sequencing